Take Another Look at your 2018 Partnership Return for Potential QBI SavingsBy Neil A. Sonenberg | August 29, 2019

 About Neil A. Sonenberg

-Neil A. Sonenberg, CPA, is a Partner in Marks Paneth’s Real Estate Group.
+Neil A. Sonenberg, CPA, is the Co-Partner-in-Charge of Marks Paneth’s Real Estate Group.
 With almost 40 years in public accounting, Mr. Sonenberg excels in a wide range of tax and accounting disciplines.
 His “out of the box” thinking and passion provide clients with an array of planning opportunities to maximize both tax savings and profits.
-Sonenberg possesses expertise in all areas of real estate with knowledge expanding into wholesale and retail manufacturing as well as...
+Mr. Sonenberg possesses expertise in all areas of real estate as well as wholesale and retail manufacturing and high-net-worth clients.
+He...
 READ MORE +

 View All Events